safe-routes/Build-SafeRoutes-BE/README.md

 Send token in Authorization header

-Receive if successfull: Status: 204 No Content
+Receive if successful: Status: 204 No Content

 ---